johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/Templates.md

 By contrast, the product detail page above has strict enforcement and doesn't allow the site editor much variation at all.
-It defines the product image placement, title, and product detail headers only allowing the site editor to modify the content.
+It defines the product image placement, title, and product detail headers - only allowing the site editor to modify the content.
 They have some flexiblity at the bottom where they can add different tout components in the flowContainer area but its still restrictive.
-So while restrictive this allows quick product addition by site editor, as they only have to enter in the specific production information.
+This allows quick product addition by site editor, as they only have to enter in the specific production information.

-Lets use example of article to create a template with some governance but still lot flexiblity.
-A template could be created that has two columns (2/3 & 1/3) where left side is a flowContainer area that can take any component and the right 1/3 sidebar may only takes tout components or Rich Text Editor components.
+Let's use example of article to create a template with some governance but still a lot of flexiblity.
+A template could be created that has two columns (2/3 & 1/3) where left side is a flowContainer area that can take any component and the right 1/3 sidebar may only take tout components or Rich Text Editor components.
 This allows all articles to have column layouts and enforce uniformity, but what is placed into those areas is more flexible and controlled by editor.
 In the sidebar though you limit to components that fit nicely into 1/3 width space.
-This offers fairly high level of flexibility but keeps the articles using this template in the layout of two columns without being two restrictive.
+This offers flexibility but keeps the articles using this template in the layout of two columns without being two restrictive.

 The site builder as they design the templates can choose the following: